Browse by . . .

 Amy Wilson

 Amy Wilson does not make art for the farsighted.
 Never mind her thousands of words, in small, tight, hand-drawn capital letters, or the dozens of little girls and sometimes skeletons that populate her world.
 I started to estimate their number, extrapolating from a brief count to the eighty works on display in one show.
 At some point, I simply gave up.
-She means them to be too much for anyone to absorb, and the delightful excess makes for some delightful art.
+She means them to be too much for anyone to absorb, and

 It takes a village